 - Brown lentils will need 10 minutes.
 If you soak the lentils for at least an hour, you can reduce the cooking time to 8 minutes under high pressure.

-- Though we are using coconut milk, this lentil curry will not have a coconut flavor but will be creamy and delicious.
+- Though we use coconut milk, this lentil curry will not have a coconut flavor but will be creamy and delicious.

 - You can use cashew or almond milk if you do not have coconut milk.
 You can even use dairy cream.